Press Trust of India

 The Press Trust of India Ltd., commonly known as PTI, is the largest news agency in India.
-It is headquartered in New Delhi and is a nonprofit cooperative among more than 500 Indian newspapers.
+It is headquartered in New Delhi and is a nonprofit cooperative among more than 450 Indian newspapers.
 It has over 500 full-time employees as of 1 January 2022, including about 400 journalists.
 It also has nearly 400 part-time correspondents in most of the district headquarters of the country.
 PTI also has correspondents in major capitals and important business centres around the world.
+It was incorporated in Madras in 1947 with The Hindu's proprietor, Kasturi Srinivasan, as its Founding Chairman.
 It took over the operations of the Associated Press of India from Reuters in 1948–49.
 It provides news coverage and information of the region in both English and Hindi.

-Overview
+Overview of PTI

 PTI exchanges information with several other news agencies including 100 news agencies based outside India, such as Associated Press, Agence France-Presse, The New York Times and Bloomberg L.P.
 Major Indian subscribers of PTI include The Hindu, The Times of India, The Indian Express, Hindustan Times, The Statesman, The Tribune, News 18, NDTV, India Today, the All India Radio, Doordarshan, and The Wire.
 PTI has offices in Bangkok, Beijing, Colombo, Dubai, Islamabad, Kuala Lumpur, Moscow, New York City, and Washington D.C.

 Its current chairman is Aveek Sarkar.
 He is also the vice chairman of ABP group.